Judge OKs evidence of prior drive-by in cop’s homicide case

-PITTSBURGH (AP) — Jurors in the case of a white western Pennsylvania police officer accused of shooting to death a black teenager last summer will hear evidence about a drive-by shooting that happened about 15 minutes before Antwon Rose II was killed.
+PITTSBURGH (AP) — A judge ruled on the eve of trial Monday that jurors in the case of a white western Pennsylvania police officer accused of shooting to death an unarmed black teenager last summer will hear evidence about a drive-by shooting that happened about 15 minutes before Antwon Rose II was killed.

-A judge Monday allowed testimony at the trial of Michael Rosfeld regarding the drive-by shooting that involved the vehicle in which 17-year-old Rose was a passenger.
-The trial begins Tuesday.
+Judge Alexander Bicket allowed testimony at the trial of former East Pittsburgh officer Michael Rosfeld regarding the drive-by shooting that involved the vehicle in which 17-year-old Rose was a passenger.
+The trial begins Tuesday in Pittsburgh.

 Rosfeld’s lawyer has said Rose’s shooting was justified.